 If you and your spouse are locked in a contested divorce that is beginning to feel like it could go on for years — or if you and your spouse have separated, but just have not gotten around to filing for divorce, it’s time to take stock:

 - Will you need to pay alimony as part of your divorce settlement, or as part of a separation agreement (temporary alimony)?

 - Do you have an idea of how much you will need to pay?
 What is the annual total?
 How long does your order require you to pay spousal support?
 (What is the duration of the alimony?)

 - What is your tax situation?
 Do you have other deductions or would alimony be a key break on how much you own Uncle Sam?

 - What is your overall income?
 You earn money and now you will need to pay alimony…can you really afford to pay more in taxes on top of that?

 It could be that 2018 is about to become a crucial time for you to move forward purposefully to ensure that your settlement is finalized by this time next year to take advantage of the old tax rules.
-If you are embroiled in a highly disputed divorce — or know that you want to divorce, but don’t know how to get started — we encourage you to come in for a free consultation with one of our highly skilled family law attorneys to understand your options for resolving your divorce in 2018.
+If you are embroiled in a highly disputed divorce — or know that you want to divorce, but don’t know how to get started — we encourage you to come in for an initial consultation with one of our highly skilled family law attorneys to understand your options for resolving your divorce in 2018.
 Divorce can typically take a year, so if you are certain that a divorce is in your future, do not delay in creating a clear strategy for a fair settlement.

 Safeguard your future.
 Call us today at 888-888-0919 or click the button below.